maithili-10/Javascript-Topics/README.md

 Now that you can differentiate between the BOM and the DOM.
 Let’s manipulate the web page in the next article by learning how to select HTML elements.

+////////////////////////////////////////////////////////OOPs In JS/////////////////////////////////////////

+=>Object Literal
+=>this in js
+object literal:object is simply a key:value data structure

+storing variable and functions together in one container.

+How to create objects?

+//first way of creating object

+// let bioData={

+//   myname:"maithili",
+//   myAge:"26",
+//   getData:function(){
+//   console.log(`my name is ${bioData.myname}`)
+//   }

+//   }

+// bioData.getData()

+//second way of creating object

+// let bioData={

+//   myname:"maithili",
+//   myAge:"26",
+//   getData(){
+//   console.log(`my name is ${bioData.myname}`)
+//   }

+//   }

+// bioData.getData()

+//object inside object

+let bioData = {
+  myname: {
+    firstname: 'maithili',
+    lastname: 'kammila',
+  },
+  myAge: '26',
+  getData() {
+    console.log(`my name is ${bioData.myname}`);
+  },
+};

+bioData.getData();

+//this object in javascript

+the definition of "this " object is that it contain the current context. this object can have different values based on where it is placed.

+e.g: